zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group_attachment.rst

 Return Values
 -------------

-storage_group_attachment (success, dict, C({"attached": true})
+storage_group_attachment (success, dict, )
-)
-  A dictionary with a single key 'attached' whose boolean value indicates whether the storage group is now actually attached to the partition.
-If check mode was requested, the actual (i.e. not the desired) attachment state is returned.
+  Attachment state of the storage group.
+If no check mode was requested, the attachment state after any changes is returned.
+If check mode was requested, the actual attachment state is returned.

+  attached (, bool, )
+    Attachment state of the storage group: Indicates whether the storage group is attached to the partition.